 His faith in Jesus as his Messiah sustained him during the harsh war years, and when the war finally ended, Fisher was determined to help Holocaust survivors wherever he found them.
 In 1994, he moved from Ukraine to Israel with his wife.
 From the moment he arrived, he sought ways to serve others.
 He found the ideal outlet for his wonderful gifts of compassion and encouragement—a community of other Holocaust survivors and World War II veterans.

 Thanks to our caring CBN Israel partners, we are able to give Holocaust survivors, like Fisher, love and support, providing them with food, medicine, and friendship.
-He is so thankful from the bottom of his heart and looks forward to celebrating his 90th birthday with all of his new friends!
+He is so thankful and looks forward to celebrating his 90th birthday with all of his new friends!

-Your special gift can deliver compassionate aid to so many who desperately need our help in the Holy Land.GIVE TODAY
+Your special gift can deliver hope and compassionate aid to so many who desperately need our help in the Holy Land.GIVE TODAY